deathworlders/online/content/books/deathworlders/chapter-97-we're-still-here.md

 The challenge set for himself and his expedition was simple in concept, and anything but in execution.
 He should have been frantic with anticipation but instead, for the first time in his life, he was experiencing the calm before the storm.
 He listened to the gentle creak of the rigging, the muted conversation of his crew, the idling grumble of the engines and the cry and song of the birds they had attracted as the icy wind kissed him stingingly on the cheek.

 He turned his face toward it and closed his eyes as the chill caressed his face, savoring its bite.
 As the owner of a whole mining fleet he cut an impressive (and wealthy) figure at the prow, taking in the view.
-With his eyes shielded from the sun's glare by his broad-brimmed hat and the furred collar of his long coat turned up against the arctic air of the outer worlds, there was little of Nils to be seen except for his shrewd calculating eyes, his waxed blond mustache and the pair of engraved dueling pistols on his hip alongside his sabre.
+With his eyes shielded from the sun’s glare by his broad-brimmed hat and the furred collar of his long coat turned up against the arctic air of the outer worlds, there was little of Nils to be seen except for his shrewd calculating eyes, his waxed blond mustache and the pair of engraved dueling pistols on his hip alongside his sabre.

 His reverie was interrupted by a polite cough.

 “Navigator says two minutes, sir.”

 Nils nodded, and consulted his own pocket-watch.
-“Everything is ready...” he reassured itself.
+“Everything is ready…” he reassured itself.

 It wasn’t a question, but Captain Jac Deragian took it as one anyway.
-“When the bell rings, my lads'll be a machine sir,”  he asserted, probably more for his own benefit than for Nils’.
+“When the bell rings, my lads’ll be a machine sir,”  he asserted, probably more for his own benefit than for Nils’.
 In defiance of the chill he was still wearing his shirt rolled to the elbows, though he had caved enough to cover his bald scalp with a knitted woolen tuque.

 “Good.
 Every second is a precious commodity down there, Jac.”

 “We know, Mister Civorage.”

 Nils nodded again, watching the seconds topple, glad that he had hired the very best.
-The darkness of Eclipse would be back in four days, thirteen hours, twenty-two minutes and fifty-six seconds from the moment the bell rang, and when it swept over the mining site then they would either have accomplished what they came here to do and he would return home as the richest man in all the Nested Worlds...or they might well all suffer a fate rather worse than mere death.
+The darkness of Eclipse would be back in four days, thirteen hours, twenty-two minutes and fifty-six seconds from the moment the bell rang, and when it swept over the mining site then they would either have accomplished what they came here to do and he would return home as the richest man in all the Nested Worlds…or they might well all suffer a fate rather worse than mere death.

-The bell sounded, the peace burst, and Nils gladly threw himself into the business of watching half a lifetime's work unfold with clockwork precision.
+The bell sounded, the peace burst, and Nils gladly threw himself into the business of watching half a lifetime’s work unfold with clockwork precision.
 Orders were shouted, wheels were hauled on, valves were opened and, with their engines thrumming, five airships descended down a column of sunlight to begin their incursion into the kingdom of perpetual darkness.

 ___